chomp105/TicTacToe-x86asm/README.md

 ------------
 1. An x86 processor (32-bit and 64-bit should work)
 2. A linux operating system
-3. The nasm assembler (fasm should also work)
+3. The NetWide Assembler (NASM.
+FASM should also work)
-4. The ld linker
+4. The GNU Linker (ld)

 Installation
 ------------